 In addition to our traditional role offering services to Canal we were asked to help with the transition of the Labor Relations System from U.S. law to Panamanian law.
 This request led to the multi-year USAID funded effort to help develop the Labor Relations Section of the Organic Law and the Labor Relations Regulations for the Canal.
 This effort also involved FMCS training a cadre of Mediators and Arbitrators many of whom became Labor Board Members of the Panama Canal Authority.
 Over 30 FMCS personnel were involved in this project which did lead to the successful transfer of the Canal and to this date no work stoppages and a post USA history of labor peace.

-THE PANAMA MEDIATOR CLASS OF 1999
+THE PANAMA MEDIATOR CLASS OF 1999 with Commissioners Giacolone and Weinberg

 Mediators involved in this project included David Thaler, Gary Hattal, Jane Lorber, Michael Wolf, David Weinberg, Pete Swanson, Inez Delgado, Sergio Delgado, Lou Manchise, Andrea Strimling, Beth Schindler, Denise McKenny, Lonnie Stokes, Doug Hammond, Richard Giacolone and Richard Barnes.